Skip to main content

 • It does not try to turn the iPhone into a second IDE.
 It carries only the control surface away from the desk.

-• It connects directly to the user's own Mac on the same LAN.
+• It connects to the user's own Mac on the same LAN for first setup, then can continue from another network after Managed Relay is saved.

 • It focuses on a touch-first path built around pairing, projects, threads, and short follow-ups.